 Team Science Toolbox offers evidence-based techniques for common team issues

-A new resource from Penn State Clinical and Translational Science Institute equips teams with scientifically validated approaches to tackle common problems.
+A new resource from Penn State Clinical and Translational Science Institute answers questions like these and equips teams with scientifically validated approaches to tackle common problems they face.

-Team Science Toolbox is designed for the non-team scientist and provides evidence-based techniques and interventions.
+Mohammed has almost 30 years of team science experience.
+As a Penn State Clinical and Translational Science Institute member, she compiled a Team Science Toolbox to address many common team needs.
+This toolbox is designed for the non-team scientist and provides evidence-based techniques and interventions.
 The toolbox is available at the institute’s website at ctsi.psu.edu under Research Support.

 The toolbox includes four sections: Team formation, team launch, team maturation and team assessment.
 Each entry in the toolbox contains a brief description, an explanation of its importance, examples, tips for success and additional resources.